From Ballotpedia - Reading time: 23 min

 All voters are eligible to vote absentee in North Dakota.
 There are no special eligibility requirements for voting absentee.[9][10]

 There is no specific deadline for applying for an absentee ballot.
-The completed ballot must be postmarked at least one day before the election.[10]
+The completed ballot must be received by the appropriate election official by the close of polls on Election Day.[10][11]

 In North Dakota, voters must sign an affidavit printed on their ballot’s return envelope.
 Election clerks and board members of the polling place compare the signature on the affidavit to the signature on the absentee/mail-in ballot application for the purpose of verification.
 If they do not correspond or the affidavit is found to be inadequate, the ballot is rejected.[13]
 North Dakota law does include a cure provision, or a law allowing voters to correct an issue with the signature on their absentee/mail-in ballot.